 Last week, several of our cats went to the vet for either follow-up treatments or medical care.
 Here is what we know so far:

-Franklin: You may recall in April and May, Franklin, one of our domestic cats, went to the vet because he was feeling poorly.
-He was successfully treated for a parasitic infection in his blood that may have been responsible for the inflammation of his heart plus he was put on medication for a slight heart murmur.
+inflammation of his heart plus he was put on medication for a slight heart murmur.
 More good news on Franklin's health condition--Franklin received a clean bill of health and for the time being, he no longer requires any more medication!
 Franklin is one tough kitty!
 Franklin is often seen in the cheetah habitat area, visually supervising the work progress.
 We just hope he doesn't leave his "seal of approval" in the fresh concrete (think paw prints people)!

 Sox: Last week we took Sox to the vet because we noticed Sox has an irritated left eye and his head is starting to bob (as if he’s shaking his head “yes”).
 Sox underwent several tests and the results are in.